UBC-MDS/DSCI522_group315/README.md

   > - "*A 10 –10 round in MMA is when both fighters have competed for whatever duration of time in the round and there is no difference or advantage between either fighter.*”
   > - “*A 10 –9 Round in MMA is where one combatant wins the round by a close margin.*”
-  > - ""*A 10 –8 Round in MMA is where one fighter wins the round by a largemargin.*"
+  > - ""*A 10 –8 Round in MMA is where one fighter wins the round by a large margin.*"

 Based on a reading of the rules and general concensus from MMA personalities, it is clear that judging is very subjective.
 Our analysis seeks to understand if judging is fair.

 ### Research Question

+We have identified our main research question as:

-**For fights that do not end in submission or TKO, what are the strongest predictors of who will win the fight?**
+> **For fights that do not end in submission or TKO, what are the strongest predictors of who will win the fight?**

+This is a predictive question.

+Some natural questions that stem from our main research question are:

+- Do judges award higher scores for striking (e.g. punching and kicking) over grappling (e.g. wrestling and submission attempts)
+- Do judges award higher scores for

-By answer the stated research question we hope to gain more insight into the fairness of UFC judging.
+By answering the stated research question we hope to gain more insight into the fairness of UFC judging.
 Some possible outcomes of the analysis may be:

 1. Several predictors were identified as strongly correlating to victory by decision.
 The judges consitnetly award a fighter for performing well in these areas.
 This would suggest that UFC judging is fair.